Simstrumentation/Air-Manager/readme.md

 <p align="center">The goal of Air Manager, and subsequently, this collection of instruments, is to be able to offer flight simmers a more realistic mouse and keyboard-free experience for our favourite aircraft.
 Through the use of touch screens and the optional <a href="https://www.siminnovations.com/hardware/product/57-knobster">Knobster</a> from Sim Innovations, you can have a fully interactive cockpit without requiring the use of a mouse in flight.</p>
+<p>We build these instruments for our own use for our personal cockpits.
+But we've decided to share our work with the public so every Air Manager user can benefit from our labour.</p>
 <H6>While the download and use of our instruments is free, Air Manager is paid software available at https://www.siminnovations.com/.
 We are not associated with Sim Innovations in any way and cannot provide users with Air Manager nor can we provide any technical support for Air Manager.</h6>